afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w1-notes.md

   - `1992`: four of their vehicles drove a convoy at highway speed relying on magnetic markers for precise relative positioning saving on fuels costs and reduces wing drag ?
   - `1997`: the project continues with alot of sucessful tests with use of new technologies like : RADAR station and V2V communication
     - Leading to advances such as : Adaptive cruise control and emergency braking systems
-- `2002` : DARPA (The Defene Advanced Research Projects Agency) created the DARPA challenge for self-driving cars for universities
+- `2002` : DARPA (The Defense Advanced Research Projects Agency) created the DARPA challenge for self-driving cars for universities
 - `2004`: The event was a competition to build an autonomous vehicle capable to navigate 142miles(228,527Km) through the Mojave Desert(Stanford win the next year followed by Carnegie Mellon)
 - `2007`: DARPA Urban Challenge took place on busy roads.
 The vehicles were much more equiped with GPS and other adavanced sensors.
   - This was a jumping point in the tech industry that a new market was openning and race was on